hatonthecat/Hurl/content/courses/course2/index.md

 It is an incongruity, perhaps, to refer to the unique emigration of an individual, who technically part of a cohort otherwise referred to as a "diaspora", as a singular diaspora.
 Sartre's homeland was and always was, France.
 Camus, on the other hand, was shaped as much by Algerian exile as France was from the hegemonic wars of [WWII-era****](https://www.vice.com/en/article/kw7gnz/vive-le-tarnac-nine-407-v17n4) powers.
 The existential questions that Sartre raised from the 1939-44 era can be compared today, arguably, to the anthropocene era, and the [anxiety](https://www.amazon.com/Earthly-Engagements-Reading-Sartre-Holocene/dp/1793638683) that climate change, or at least climate policy/discourse elicits.
 The role of the diasporic***** in a [post-Holocene](https://github.com/hatonthecat/Post-scarcity/blob/main/README.md#diaspora) era cannot be dismissed or downplayed as mutally exclusive.

+Situationism Today
+--

+Situationism is present in everything, and is not restricted to political [theater](https://newsteve.substack.com/p/mimetic-inactivism).
+Although often, that is the case.
+Recreating protests of 1968 should not be done in vain.
+Comparisons should also not always be made.

 ****A correction was found to this largely accurate article:

 "In 1944, Guingouin and his maquis fought the German DAS REICH